+- ▶ Learner Permit:

+- Minimum age 15

+- Pass knowledge test

+- Holding period of at least 6 months

+- 40-practice hours (10 after dark)

+- ▶ Provisional/Full License:

-- ▶ Minimum age 16 - ▶ Nighttime restrictions: 12:00 a.m. to 5:00 a.m. - ▶ Passenger restrictions: immediate family only for 6 months
+- Minimum age 16

+- Nighttime restrictions: 12 a.m. to 5 a.m.

+- Passenger restrictions: Immediate family only for 6 months

-The following are sources that can be used to review Utah GDL Laws:
+The following are sources that can be used to review the Utah GDL Laws:

-- The Utah Driver Handbook - Utah Zero Fatalities
+- Utah Driver Handbook - Utah Zero Fatalities